Benefits of Financial Advice

 Deciding to appoint a financial adviser is a big step.
 However, finding the best person or firm to work with is not always easy.

-This is due to several factors, including the fact it is not an actual product you can feel or touch.
-Also, a poor industry reputation from years gone by means many clients are sceptical about the benefits.
+This is due to several factors, including the fact that it is not an actual product you can feel or touch.
+Also, a poor industry reputation from years past means many clients are sceptical about the benefits.

 Several recent academic studies have proven that clients who use a financial advisor are better off than those who try to do things themselves.